AWS Security15 min read

 ollama serve

-On macOS, you can also launch Ollama from Applications -it appears as a menu bar icon.
+On macOS, you can also launch Ollama from Applications, where it appears as a menu bar icon.

 Choosing your models